This video provides information on receiving accessible billing from your Service Provider.

 For an online bill, the service provider must let their customer know when the bill is available online.
 These alerts (especially if being sent by SMS) should be sent during appropriate (sociable) hours, and customers who do not want to receive such alerts should have the option to opt-out of receiving them in accordance with Data Protection legislation.
 Alerts must be separate to any direct marketing messages that may be sent in accordance with Data Protection legislation.

-Without ComReg’s Decision consumer rights in respect of billing would not have been in place and guaranteed into the future for all electronic communications service providers.
+ComReg’s Decision ensured consumer rights in respect of billing are in place and guaranteed into the future for all electronic communications service providers.

 To ensure consumers are protected in respect of billing, irrespective of who the service provider is, the consumer protection rules form part of the General Authorisation and standardise all electronic communications service (ECS) providers’ related obligations.